-An application for the first CDG/ ADR certificate for an articulated tractor unit which is based on the manufacturer’s declaration of conformity costs £28.00 and can only be made by post or by calling in person to any of the DVA test centres.
+An application for the first CDG/ ADR certificate for an articulated tractor unit which is based on the maker's* declaration of conformity costs £28.00.
+You should follow the process in the above section ‘What you need to do’.

-There is no longer a requirement for CDG/ ADR approved artic units (CDG/ ADR type approval provided by vehicle manufacturer) to be presented at a test centre for its first inspection.
+CDG/ ADR approved artic units (CDG/ ADR type approval provided by vehicle maker*) are no longer required to be presented at a test centre for its first inspection.

-A test certificate will be posted to the applicant once DVA has received the applicant's completed application form and fee.
-Post both to:Driver and Vehicle Agency
+A test certificate will be posted to you once DVA has received a completed application form and fee.

-The CDG/ ADR application form can be downloaded at the link below or phone 0300 200 7861:
+The CDG/ ADR application form can be downloaded at the link below.

 DVA can also test vehicles requiring certification under the CDG/ ADR agreement, something previously only carried out by the Driver & Vehicle Standards Agency (DVSA).

-New semi and draw bar trailers which do not require an annual roadworthiness test will be required to undergo a full brake test as part of the CDG/ ADR test.
+New semi and draw bar trailers which do not require an MOT/ vehicle test will be required to undergo a full brake test as part of the CDG/ ADR test.

-Depending on which type of CDG/ ADR test is applied for, the application form will provide guidance on the vehicle declarations and certificates that are required with the application.
+Depending on which type of CDG/ ADR test you applied for, the application form will provide guidance on the vehicle declarations and certificates that are required with the application.

-Only copies of these certificates should be sent with the application form, with the original certificates being required by the examiner at the time of test.
+You should send scanned copies of these certificates along with the application form.
+Original certificates will be required by the examiner at the time of test.

-DVA will be acting on behalf of the Northern Ireland competent authorities in relation to the CDG/ ADR Vehicle Certification aspects of the legislation only.
+DVA will be acting on behalf of the Northern Ireland relevant authorities for the CDG/ ADR vehicle certification aspects of the legislation only.

-The Health and Safety Executive (NI) is the competent authority for the Carriage of Dangerous Goods (excluding explosives).
+The Health and Safety Executive (NI) is the relevant authority for the Carriage of Dangerous Goods (excluding explosives).

-The Department of Justice Firearms and Explosives Branch is the competent authority for vehicles carrying explosives.
+The Department of Justice Firearms and Explosives Branch is the relevant authority for vehicles carrying explosives.

 Contact Firearms and Explosives Branch on 028 9052 0057.

-Both competent authorities have appointed DVA to carry out the inspection of vehicles on their behalf.
+Both relevant authorities have appointed DVA to carry out the inspection of vehicles on their behalf.